-In addition, ENGIE publishes an annual climate report to accompany its integrated report.
-In 2022, this climate report was published in accordance with the requirements of the TCFD.
+In addition, ENGIE publishes an annual climate report as a complement to its Integrated Report.
+Since 2022, this climate report is published in accordance with the requirements of the TCFD.

 Finally, in 2021, ENGIE conducted a review of its memberships in professional and industry associations and carried out a detailed assessment of their alignment with its climate positions and the objectives of the Paris Agreement on combating climate change.
 This assessment is published in the form of a brochure on the Group's website and is updated annually.